olaq/PolygonPeril/readme.md

 ## Controls

-- Use the arrow keys to move your character.
+- Use the arrow keys or WASD to move your character.
+- Use the mouse to steer your character.
+- On touch devices, touch and drag to steer your character.

 ## Technologies Used